asdfugil/altstore-beta/README.md

 Updated hourly using GitHub actions.

-Add this URL: `https://nickchan.gq/altstore-beta/apps.json`
+Add this URL: `https://nickchan.gq/altstore-beta/apps.json` If it says spurce not supported, try adding: `https://nickchan.gq/altstore-beta/apps-safe.json`

 This repository does not host AltStore beta apps.
 It merely contains instructions for AltStore to download them from [AltStore CDN](https://cdn.altstore.io).